- Name : Dream Perfect Regime

 A collective united by passion

-When one realizes the extent of what Dream Perfect Regime succeeded to accomplish in such a short time, none can fail to be impressed seeing the humility the crew members are showing.
+When one realizes the extent of what Dream Perfect Regime succeeded to accomplish in such a short time, none cannot not be impressed seeing the humility the crew members are showing.

 In this way, from dreams of success in coffee shops to a sold-out World Tour, things became almost unreal for the team which had to face that new popularity.